This Is Your Night (Amber song)

 "This Is Your Night" is a song recorded by Dutch singer-songwriter Amber, released on 21 May 1996 by Tommy Boy Records as the lead single from her debut album of the same name (1996).
 It is written by Amber, and produced by German producers Berman Brothers and other programmers.
-In January 1996, a promotional version of this track was released to select Rhythmic Top 40/dance radio stations in New York and Chicago.
-This version, received minimal airplay before being replaced entirely with the now known "Original Edit", and was never released on any album or single.
-The music video for the song was directed by Jeff Kennedy and filmed in New York City.
+In January 1996, a promotional version of this song was released to select Rhythmic Top 40/dance radio stations in Chicago and New York.
+This version was replaced with the "Original Edit" and was never released on any album or single.
+The accompanying music video was directed by Jeff Kennedy and filmed in New York City.

 "This Is Your Night" reached number one in Israel, and had great success in many countries, particularly in Australia, Belgium, Japan, Lebanon, the Netherlands, New Zealand and Spain.
 It charted in the top 40 in the United States and gained further prominence after appearing in the 1998 American comedy film, A Night at the Roxbury.
-On the Billboard Hot 100, "This Is Your Night" wound up only being in the 1996 year-end chart, although peaking just over number 25 in 1997.
+On the US Billboard Hot 100, "This Is Your Night" peaked at number 24 in 1997.